hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.3.0 =
 * Fixed missing sitekey error processing on General page.
+* Fixed storing of check config events to the database.

 = 4.2.1 =
 * Fixed message layout on the General and Integrations pages.